developer-zebra/developer-zebra-site/src/emdk-for-android/7-3/guide/about/index.md

 #### API Enhancements

 **Enhanced Barcode Manager API** adds the following features on devices running Android Oreo 8.1 and newer:
-* Adds support for new Symbology and Label type DotCode:
+* Adds support for new DotCode Symbology and Label type:
  * **enum DotCodeInverse under ScannerConfig** describes Enable/Disable/Auto options for decoding DotCode barcodes with inverse reflectance.
  * **enum DotCodeMirror under ScannerConfig** describes Enable/Disable/Auto options for decoding mirrored DotCode barcodes.
  * **inverse parameter under `ScannerConfig.DecoderParams.DotCode`** allows selection of one option from DotCodeInverse enum.
  * **mirror parameter under `ScannerConfig.DecoderParams.DotCode`** allows selection of an option from DotCodeMirror enum.
-* **A new zoom reader parameter in `ScannerConfig.ReaderParams.ReaderSpecific.CameraSpecific`** sets the zoom level for the camera.
+ * **A new zoom reader parameter in `ScannerConfig.ReaderParams.ReaderSpecific.CameraSpecific`** sets the zoom level (from 1&ndash;8 in increments of 1) for the camera.
- * Supported value ranges from 1&ndash;8 in increments of 1.
 * **Support for Decode Screen Notification** displays a screen overlay as a notification on a successful decode.
 Supports the following parameters in `ScannerConfig.ScanParams`:
  * `decodeScreenNotification` enables/disables decode screen notification
 * Added `ScannerConfig.ScanParams` scanner parameters: